ktaranov/sqlserver-kit/SQL Server Trace Flag.md

  - Andrew Pruski ([b](https://dbafromthecold.com/) | [t](https://twitter.com/dbafromthecold))

-<a id="remarks"></a>
-## Remarks
-There are three types of trace flags: query, session and global.
-Query trace flags are active for the context of a specific query.
-Session trace flags are active for a connection and are visible only to that connection.
-Global trace flags are set at the server level and are visible to every connection on the server.
-Some flags can only be enabled as global, and some can be enabled at either global or session scope.

-⚠ **Some `USE HINT` hints may conflict with trace flags enabled at the global or session level, or database scoped configuration settings.
-In this case, the query level hint (`USE HINT`) always takes precedence.
-If a `USE HINT` conflicts with another query hint, or a trace flag enabled at the query level (such as by [QUERYTRACEON]), SQL Server will generate an error when trying to execute the query.**

-The following rules apply:
-- A global trace flag must be enabled globally.
-Otherwise, the trace flag has no effect.
-We recommend that you enable global trace flags at startup, by using the `-T` command line option.
-This ensures the trace flag remains active after a server restart.
-Restart SQL Server for the trace flag to take effect.
-- If a trace flag has either global, session or query scope, it can be enabled with the appropriate scope.
-A trace flag that is enabled at the session level never affects another session, and the effect of the trace flag is lost when the SPID that opened the session logs out.

-Trace flags are set on or off by using either of the following methods:
-- Using the [DBCC TRACEON] and [DBCC TRACEOFF] commands.
-For example, to enable the 2528 trace flag globally, use `DBCC TRACEON` with the `-1` argument: `DBCC TRACEON (2528, -1)`.
-The effect of enabling a global trace flag with `DBCC TRACEON` is lost on server restart.
-To turn off a global trace flag, use `DBCC TRACEOFF` with the `-1` argument.
-- Using the `-T` startup option to specify that the trace flag be set on during startup.
-The `-T` startup option enables a trace flag globally.
-You cannot enable a session-level trace flag by using a startup option.
-This ensures the trace flag remains active after a server restart.
-For more information about startup options, see [Database Engine Service Startup Options](https://github.com/MicrosoftDocs/sql-docs/blob/live/docs/database-engine/configure-windows/database-engine-service-startup-options.md).
-- At the query level, by using the [QUERYTRACEON][KB2801413] query hint.
-The [QUERYTRACEON][KB2801413] option is only supported for Query Optimizer trace flags documented in the [Docs Trace Flags].
-However, this option will not return any error or warning if an unsupported trace flag number is used.
-If the specified trace flag is not one that affects a query execution plan, the option will be silently ignored.
-More than one trace flag can be specified in the OPTION clause if `QUERYTRACEON` `trace_flag_number` is duplicated with different trace flag numbers.
-Executing a query with the [QUERYTRACEON][KB2801413] option requires membership in the sysadmin fixed server role.
-The [QUERYTRACEON][KB2801413] option can be used in [Plan Guides](https://docs.microsoft.com/en-us/sql/relational-databases/performance/plan-guides).

-Use the [DBCC TRACESTATUS] command to determine which trace flags are currently active.

-<a id="unknown-trace-flags"></a>
-## Unknown trace flags
-List of Unknown trace flags enabled on default Azure SQL Server instances, see more details here: [Azure SQL DB Managed Instances: Trace Flags, Ahoy!](https://www.brentozar.com/archive/2018/03/azure-sql-db-managed-instances-trace-flags-ahoy/)
-If you know behavior some of them please open an issue or contact me (taranov.pro).

- - [ ] 2591
- - [ ] 3447 (but 3448 is there, which is supposed to help fix an issue with hung Mirrored databases)
- - [ ] 3978
- - [ ] 4141
- - [ ] 5521
- - [ ] 7838
- - [ ] 8037
- - [ ] 8054
- - [ ] 8057
- - [ ] 8063
- - [ ] 8065
- - [ ] 9041
- - [ ] 9537
- - [ ] 9570
- - [ ] 9883
- - [ ] 9905
- - [ ] 9934
- - [ ] 9940
- - [ ] 9941

 <a id="what-are-microsoft-sql-server-trace-flags"></a>
 ## What are Microsoft SQL Server Trace Flags?
 Trace Flags are settings that in some way or another alters the behavior of various SQL Server functions: [Docs Trace Flags]

 Trace flags are used to set specific server characteristics or to alter a particular behavior.
 For example, trace flag 3226 is a commonly used startup trace flag which suppresses successful backup messages in the error log.
 Trace flags are frequently used to diagnose performance issues or to debug stored procedures or complex computer systems, but they may also be recommended by Microsoft Support to address behavior that is negatively impacting a specific workload.
 All documented trace flags and those recommended by Microsoft Support are fully supported in a production environment when used as directed.
 Note that trace flags in this list may have additional considerations regarding their particular usage, so it is advisable to carefully review all the recommendations given here and/or by your support engineer.
 Also, as with any configuration change in SQL Server, it is always best to thoroughly test the flag in a non-production environment before deploying.

 <a id="how-do-i-turn-trace-flags-on-and-off"></a>